Friday, July 31, 2020

 Chekisty and poets were drawn to each other like stoats and rabbits-- often with fatal consequences for the latter.
 They found common ground: the need for fame, an image of themselves as crusaders, creative frustration, membership of a vanguard, scorn for the bourgeoisie, an inability to discuss their work with common mortals.
 There was an easily bridged gap between between the symbolist poet who aimed to epater le bourgeois and the checkist who stood the bourgeois up against the wall.

-Donald Rayfield, Stalin's Hangmen
+Donald Rayfield, Stalin and His Hangmen

 Thursday, July 30, 2020